 This large park is the main hub of the Istanbul Tulip Festival and overlooks the Bosphorus, so has stunning long distance views too.
 The köşk mansions within the park host traditional craft demonstrations such as paper marbling, calligraphy, glass blowing and painting.
 Musical performances are dotted around outside on pop-up stages.

 How to get there from Galata?
 Jump on a ferry.
-Regular services usually run from Kabataş to Emirgan.
+Regular services usually run from Kabataş to Emirgan, from which it’s a short walk across the main road to the park’s entrance.

 Sultanahmet Square, European side

 This is the square alongside the Blue Mosque, historically the Hippodrome of Constantinople.
-In previous years it’s been planted up in a huge carpet design and has been the world-record-breaking largest ever ‘tulip carpet’, proving extremely popular.
+In previous years it’s been planted up in a huge carpet design and has been the world-record-breaking largest ever ‘tulip carpet’, proving extremely popular – and *very* busy as a result.

 How to get there from Galata?
 Walk down to Galata bridge, take the T1 tram only 4 stops to Sultanahmet and you’re there.